stevetasticsteve/CLA_Hub/readme.md

     - Fields for phonetic and orthographic text
     - Label phonetic text with different levels of accuracy enabling exports of thoroughly checked phonetic data to other tools
+    - Able to tag phonetic/orthographic texts as valid for discourse analysis
     - Able to attach/embed audio recordings of vernacular texts
     - Able to attach/embed photos of CEs.
 Auto compression of pictures for low storage needs.
     - Store CE data in a database format allowing for retrieval and other processing